threez/ruby-vmstat/README.md

 ## Usage

 Just require the library and make a snapshot or use the distinct methods to just capture parts of the statistics.
+For further information have a look at the [rdoc](http://rdoc.info/gems/vmstat/frames).

 	require "vmstat"
-	require "pp"

 	Vmstat.snapshot # => #<Vmstat::Snapshot:0x007fe5f22df660
 	#	 @at=2012-10-09 21:48:57 +0200,
 	#	 @boot_time=2012-10-09 18:42:37 +0200,